MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 ---
 title: Azure Spatial Anchors tutorials - 5.
-Getting started with Azure Spatial Anchors
+Azure Spatial Anchors for Android and iOS
-description: Complete this course to learn how to implement Azure Face Recognition within a mixed reality application.
+description: Complete this course to learn how to set up an ASA project for Android and iOS.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/26/2019